speedbird620/Yet-another-simulator-chair/README.md

 # JoyStool
 This project is intended is sprung from the disapointment of using a joystick bought from an electronics store for 120€.
 Being unable to fly ass accurate I started to think outside the box: How can I do this better with an reasonable budget?
 This page is my answer to this question.

-After a few prototypes I landed in a solution
+After a few prototypes I landed in a solution where a control assembly is mounted on a chair.
+The prototyes prooved that adequate control was feasable with reasoable control dynamics.

 a do-it-yourself flight simulator with physical flight controls.